Relative Strength Index (RSI) – Why RSI Divergence, Overbought, & Oversold Conditions Fail Terribly?

 Failure of RSI Oversold

-When the price shows a strong move on the downside, RSI can stay below 30 for a longer duration.
+When the price shows a strong move on the downside, RSI can stay below 30 for longer.
 If you take a LONG trade at this condition, the price will hit your Stop Loss a few times as you are taking trades against the strong downtrend.

-If you look at image-6, RSI stays below 30 for more time when the price gives a strong move in the downward direction.
+If you look at image-6, RSI stays below 30 for more time when the price strongly moves downward.

 Failure of RSI Bearish Divergence

 RSI Bearish Divergence can occur continuously in an uptrend, and taking Short trades is against the trend.

 Even if you can catch the top, you may not be able to make big money, as sitting in the position is also a challenging task for most retail traders.

 If you look at image 7, RSI bearish divergence failed many times in the uptrend.
 In fact, the occurrences of many bearish divergences indicate a strong uptrend.
 Isn’t it?